kevin-labtani/contact-keeper-MERN/README.md

 - we want to start integrating our Express Backend, starting with Auth.
 We create a new folder for auth context, `AuthState.js`, `authContext.js` and `authReducer.js` files.
 That's basically what we do each time wa add a new resource to our state/app.
 - add auth types to our `types.js` file
 - write the `authContext.js` file
 - in `AuthState.js`, import the needed types, context and the other basic imports.
 Write the initialState; the token will be stored in localStorage, we also init the variables isAuthenticated,loading, user and error.
-Init the useReducer().
+Init the `useReducer()`.
 Add comments for every single method we want to implement.
 Write our `AuthContext.Provider`; And finally export our `AuthState` component
-- import our Authstate in our App.js and wrap the entire app with our AuthState component
+- import our Authstate in our `App.js` and wrap the entire app with our AuthState component

 #### Register & Login Forms

 - create a new folder auth in components and `Login.js` and `Register.js` files
 - start with `Register.js`, we set user in the state, return a form allowing user to register, code `onChange()` and basic `onSubmit()` methods; then bring in the Register component into `App.js` and add a new route for it to "/register"
 - we code `Login.js` next, pretty much the same as the Register component
-- update the Navbar component with links to the 2 ne routes
+- update the Navbar component with links to the 2 new routes

+#### Context, State & Component for Alert

+- we'll create the alerts context, state, reducer and component now.
+We create a 3rd folder in context for alert context along with `AlertState.js`, `alertContext.js` and `alertReducer.js` files.
+- create `alertContext.js` first
+- work on `AlertState.js` next, import the needed types, context and the other basic imports.
+Write the initialState, as an array of alert objects (starts empty).
+Init the `useReducer()`.
+Write the `setAlert()` method, it'll dispatch to our alertReducer, since we have an array of alerts we need an id for each alerts, we use uuid for that.
+The alert will disappear after a set amount of type, so we write a setTimeout that'll dispatch to our alertReducer to remoe the alert after the timeout.
+Write our `AlertContext.Provider`; And finally export our `AlertState` component.
+- import our Alertstate component in our `App.js` and wrap the router with it
+- implement `alertReducer`, there are 2 cases for the switch: SET_ALERT and REMOVE_ALERT
+- we create an Alert component in the layout folder, it'll consume the alertContext and display the alerts, if there are any, with a style dynamic to the alert `type`
+- import our Alert component in our `App.js` and display it right above the Switch
+- bring in the AlertContext in our Register component to display an alert if pwd don't match or if a field is missing